-Hello again and welcome to the second installment of How to Become an Au Pair!
-In case you missed it, make sure to check out Part 1 to get started.
+Hello again and welcome to the second installment of How to Become an Au Pair in Paris!
+In case you missed it, you can find Part 1 here.

 In Part 2 we will cover the visa application process.

 PLEASE NOTE: You must have a valid passport in order to apply for a visa.
 If you don’t already have one you should do this immediately as it can take several weeks to arrive and will delay the au pair process indefinitely.

 Before we get started, the biggest piece of advice I can give you is to create a bookmark folder on Google Chrome called “Au Pair” and get in the habit of bookmarking everything.
 This is especially important for the pages within AuPairWorld.
 That site is a goldmine but they do a poor job of linking pages back to themselves.

 Step 5: The Contract